Oxsomi/core3/docs/OxC3_tool.md

 `-threads` can be used to limit thread count.
 Such as `-threads 0` = default , `-threads 50%` = 50% of all threads, `-threads 4` = 4 threads.
 Default behavior is: If total input length >=64KiB with at least 8 files or if at least 16 files are present, then all cores will be used for threading.

 `-compile-output` is the outputs that are enabled.
-If this mode is multiple then it will rename to .spv.hlsl and .dxil.hlsl for example (if preprocessing) or other types such as .spv and .dxil (compile) or .txt for includes.
+If this mode is multiple and --split is enabled then it will rename to .spv.hlsl and .dxil.hlsl for example (if preprocessing) or .txt for includes.
 The following modes are supported: `spv` and `dxil`.
 To use spv and dxil, you can use `dxil,spv` or `all` (will include others in the future).
 By default (if the argument isn't present) it compiles as `all`, so the shader is usable by all backends.
+Without --split, it will include the output modes as specified into a single oiSH file.

 `-compile-type` is the compile type.
 Can be one of the following: `preprocess`, `includes`, `reflect` and `compile`.
 Each compile mode has their own info section.
 By default (if the argument isn't present) the mode is `compile`.

 `-include-dir` can be used to add only a single include directory to search for includes (aside from relative includes).

 `@myFile.hlsl` specifies builtin shaders, such as `@types.hlsl` and `@resources.hlsl` which are bindings to be compatible with OxC3.
-This can also access NV specific HLSL extensions when DXIL is used as a target.
+This can also access NV specific HLSL extensions when DXIL is used as a target and the `extension` annotation is used.

 ### Preprocess